Health insurance during pregnancy

 Is it OK to be pregnant when you sign up for a health plan?

 Yes.
 You can be pregnant when you sign up for health insurance.
 If this happens, pregnancy is called a pre-existing condition.
 This means you had the condition (you were pregnant) before you sign up for health insurance.
-The ACA says that insurance companies can’t deny you coverage or charge you more money to care for pre-existing conditions.
+Under health care law after the ACA,, insurance companies can’t deny you coverage or charge you more money to care for pre-existing conditions.

 What if you need help paying for health insurance?